cuijiyao01/docker-k8s-training/sample-app/exercise_01_make_images_available.md

 # Exercise 01 - Make Images Available

 ## Scope
-- In this first exercise you will build and push a docker images for the bulletinboard-ads and bulletinboard-reviews micro services.
+- In this first exercise you will build and push a docker images for the bulletinboard-ads and bulletinboard-reviews microservices.
 - The cluster can't access these images if they are just on your local machine, therefore we need to push them to a registry which is available in the public internet.
-- You can uses the registry provided for this training ([Hint](/docker/Exercise%203%20-%20Images%20and%20Dockerfiles.md#step-8-push-the-image-to-a-registry)).
+- You can uses the registry provided for this training ([**Hint**](/docker/Exercise%203%20-%20Images%20and%20Dockerfiles.md#step-8-push-the-image-to-a-registry)).
 - An ImagePullSecret is needed to pull images from secured registries.

 ## Step 1: clone ads repository